shelbyyy16/Project-3/README.md

 - Stock images are from Canva

 ## Next Steps:
 - Make the App mobile friendly
-- Add a favoriting capability for signed in users to store their favorite plants
+- Add a "favoriting" capability for signed in users to store their favorite plants
 - Make a more robust search feature
 - Create the capability to share plants you like with others
+- Plant Care Guides